 Jeong Chang-hwa

-An image from Heads for Sale, one of the productions that also features Jeong Chang-hwa.
+An image from Valley of the Fangs, one of the productions that also features Jeong Chang-hwa.

 Jeong Chang-hwa